-In this work, we investigate the rotational effects on the structural properties of bare, self-bound strange stars composed of $u,\,d$ and $s$ quark species without a crust~\cite{Melrose:2006zg, Kettner:1994zs}.
-We perform the first fully relativistic comparison of two modern and widely used quark matter EOSs: the DDQM model and the vector MIT bag model.
+In this work, we investigate the rotational effects on the structural properties of bare, self-bound strange stars composed of $u$, $d$, and $s$ quark species without a crust~\cite{Melrose:2006zg, Kettner:1994zs}.
+We perform the first fully relativistic comparison of two modern and widely used QM EOS whose free parameters are constrained using the same set of astrophysical data: the DDQM model and the vector MIT bag model.
 Using general-relativistic sequences of uniformly rotating configurations, we compute and contrast key stellar observables, including the mass–radius relation, moment of inertia, quadrupole moment, surface redshift, and, importantly, a complete decomposition of the stellar energy budget, providing complementary knowledge to advance observational missions.
-We present the first full energy decomposition for rotating quark stars, providing new and independent constraints on EOS stiffness and self-binding.
+We present the first full energy decomposition for rotating QSs, providing new and independent constraints on EOS stiffness and self-binding.